nus-cs2103-AY2324S1/ip/docs/README.md

 Format: `event DESCRIPTION /from STARTDATE /to ENDDATE [TAG]…` <br>
 + A Deadline task is the type of task which has a strict start date and end date.
-+ `STARTDATE` and `ENDDATE` need to follow the format `yyyy-mm-dd` exactly and must be valid, otherwise you will get an error message of DateTimeParseException and the Event task will not be successfully added.
++ `STARTDATE` and `ENDDATE` need to follow the format `yyyy-mm-dd HH:mm` exactly and must be valid, otherwise you will get an error message of DateTimeParseException and the Event task will not be successfully added.
 + The newly added Event task is not marked by default.
 If you want to mark it, please use [`mark`](#marking-a-task-mark) command separately.

 Example of usage:
-+ `event workshop /from 2023-10-01 /to 2023-10-07 #compulsory`: This will add workshop from 1st October 2023 to 7th
++ `event workshop /from 2023-10-01 09:00 /to 2023-10-07 16:00 #compulsory`: This will add workshop from
-October 2023
+09:00 on 1st October 2023 to 16:00 on 7th October 2023
 with tag #compulsory as an Event task to the task list. <br>

 ### Deleting a task: `delete`